- 1 Different Types of Motion Decoys

 - 3 Best Motion Duck Decoys Final Thoughts

 The mirror-like water you see on those calm, still days might make for some neat pictures, but it is an unpleasant sight for duck hunters.
 Sit and watch a group of ducks on the water and you will always see movement, whether it is a splash of water or the flutter of a wing.
 Even early season ducks can become wary when they fly over a lifeless decoy spread.
 A little breeze can be a huge help to move the decoys around and create some ripples on the water, but we don’t have time to wait for the perfect weather.
-If you are tired of watching ducks circle your decoys and leave, look at some of these best motion duck decoys.
+If you are tired of watching ducks circle your decoys and leave, look at some of these best motion duck decoys in 2020.

 Short On Time?
 Here Is The Bullet List